far00kaja/far00kaja/README.md

 - 👋 Hi, I’m @far00kaja
-- 👀 I’m interested in every languange of programming
+- 👀 I’m interested and on exploration phase in depth about backend
-- 🌱 I’m currently learning Vuejs, Laravel, ReactJS and React Native
+- 🌱 I’m currently learning Go, Java, NodeJS, Vuejs and ReactJS
-- 💞️ I’m looking to collaborate on building web or mobile application
 - 📫 How to reach me, you can send to my email dckydrm1@gmail.com

 <!---